-I (David) think the best way to respond to this "million prayers at once" objection is to describe something in my life.
-I have a little computerized recording studio.
-A friend of mine knows nothing about computers and when he heard my CD he said:
+The best way to respond to this "million prayers at once" objection is to describe something in our lives.
+We have a little computerized recording studio.
+A friend of mine knows nothing about computers and when he heard our CD he said:

 Hey how is it that you are singing all those voices and playing all those instruments at the same time.
 You are not omnipresent!

-I explained to him that it takes me 150 hours to record a 3 minute song.
-With the computer I record each instrument and voice one after another and then mix them all together into this 3 minute song.
-So the measure of time I use to record the song is not the measure of time that people perceive when they hear the song on the radio.
+We explained to him that it takes us 150 hours to record a 3 minute song.
+With the computer we record each instrument and voice one after another and then mix them all together into this 3 minute song.
+So the measure of time we use to record the song is not the measure of time that people perceive when they hear the song on the radio.
 The recording was not made in "real time."

 Heaven is not in "real (earth) time."
 Heaven is outside of earth time!

-On one of my songs I am singing 75 voices and 60 music tracks at the same time.
+On one of our songs, I (Hugh) am singing 75 voices and playing 60 music tracks at the same time because we do not record in "real time."
 That does not make me "omnipresent!"
-If I can do this, I think heaven can figure out how to respond to multiple requests for prayer at the same time, because they are not handled according to "earth time."
+If we can do this, heaven can figure out how to respond to multiple requests for prayer because they are not handled according to "earth time."